keymanapp/help.keyman.com/developer/engine/android/17.0/KMManager/setHTMLBanner.md

 If the banner theme references assets (like .svg or .css files), ensure you've also called [copyHTMLBannerAssets()](copyHTMLBannerAssets).

-Note: The HTML banner needs to be updated whenever the keyboard is re-created, so call this towards the end of `SystemKeyboard.onCreateInputView(()`.
+Note: The HTML banner needs to be updated whenever the keyboard is reloaded, so call this in `SystemKeyboard.onInitializeInterface(()`.

 ## Examples